 After considering 8 nap mat brands and 3 different styles of nap mat, we chose the Organic Designs Nap Mat as the best overall nap mat for toddlers, with the Naturepedic Rest Pad + Urban Infant Tot Cot (used together) as our other top choice.

-We think the Organic Designs nap mat is the best solution for families who want and all-in-one bedding and sleeping pad solution that doesn’t incorporate synthetic fabrics or harmful chemicals.
-Because it has enough padding to make it soft to sleep on, the Organic Designs mat is good solution for families who plan to use it directly on the floor (instead of putting it on top of a daycare-provided memory foam nap mat or sleeping pad).
-All the bedding is included, making this a single solution for your child’s nap time at daycare or preschool.
+We think the Organic Designs nap mat is the best solution for families who want an all-in-one bedding and sleeping pad solution that doesn’t incorporate synthetic fabrics or harmful chemicals.
+Because it has enough padding to make it soft to sleep on, the Organic Designs mat is a good solution for families who plan to use it directly on the floor (instead of putting it on top of a daycare-provided memory foam nap mat or sleeping pad).
+All the bedding is included, making this a single solution for your child’s naptime routine at daycare or preschool.
 However, it’s also quite pricey, at least at the time of writing.

 For a more affordable option, we think the Naturepedic Rest Pad is a great option.
 You can use it in combination with the Urban Infant Tot Cot.
 The Rest Pad gives your toddler a non-toxic, non-foam sleeping surface, and the Tot Cot serves as bedding with a build in pillow.